-- Seniors will be exempt from finals in all classes in which a 90% or above average is obtained. - Juniors will be exempt from finals in three classes if a 90% or above average is obtained in all classes. - Sophomores will be exempt from finals in two classes if a 90% or above average is obtained in all classes. - Freshmen will be exempt from a final in one class if a 90% or above average is obtained in all classes. - Students can be absent no more than two times in a particular class during the semester in order to be eligible to be exempt from the final.
-This includes unexcused absences only. - Absences due to early departure and late return from school breaks will count toward allowable absences for exemptions.
-This includes absences related to Visa/passport issues. - Students cannot exempt finals in DC classes if receiving college credit for the course. - Grades used to determine exam exemptions do not include points added for advanced courses.
+- Seniors will be exempt from finals in all classes in which a 90% or above average is obtained. - Seniors cannot have more than two unexcused in a particular class during the semester in order to be eligible to be exempt from the final. - Absences due to early departure and late return from school breaks will count toward allowable absences for exemptions.
+This includes absences related to Visa/passport issues. - Students cannot exempt finals in DC or AP classes. - Grades used to determine exam exemptions do not include points added for advanced courses.